-S-Net is a declarative coordination language for describing streaming networks of asynchronous components.
-Streaming networks are defined using an expression language featuring four network combinators as operators: serial composition, parallel composition, serial replication and parallel replication.
+S-Net is a declarative coordination language for describing streaming networks of asynchronous application components.
+Components are combined into larger streaming networks using an expression language.
+It features five network combinators as operators: serial composition, parallel composition, serial replication, parallel replication and feedback.
 With the exception of serial composition, the combinators come in two flavours each: the deterministic versions preserve the order of data on streams, whereas non-deterministic variants trade this property for improved throughput.
-Two primitive components serve housekeeping and synchronisation purposes.
+Two additional primitive components serve housekeeping and synchronisation purposes.
 Streams are associated with record types: collections of data where each item is uniquely identified by its name.
-Structural subtyping on recordsdirects the flow of data through the streaming network.
+Structural subtyping on records directs the flow of data through the streaming network.

 If you would like to know more about S-Net, we recommend you to read the latest edition of our technical report available for download under documents.